FrederickMappin/CADD_Pocket_Prediction_Pipeline/README.md

 ## Dependencies
-Nf-pocket prediction require running in an enviorment containing the listed programs.
+Nf-pocket prediction require running in an environment containing the listed programs.
 Please go to source for installation instructions:
 - Nextflow
 - Docker
 - streamlit (optional to run command generator GUI)